davpinto/text-classification-benchmark/README.md

 ## TO DO

 - Create skig-gram model to generate pre-trained embeddings
+- Use pre-trained embeddings
 - Create files to the Embedding Projector
+- Extract document embeddings from the output of the dense layer
+- Apply nearest neighbors on document embeddings
-- Use pre-trained embeddings
+- Apply k-means on document embeddings to find topics
+- Configure Tensor Board
 - Create tests
 - Create linter
 - Create CI